×

 Students may obtain support from faculty members who receive funding from sources outside the university (e.g., research grants).
 The Graduate School normally matches funding from external sources with tuition awards.

 The Graduate School encourages students to present their work at conferences throughout the United States and abroad.
-Students may apply for up to $750 (per academic year) in travel costs associated with presenting at a conference.
-Please note that travel awards are only available to current students whose programs are housed on the lakeside campuses.
-Students enrolled in graduate programs at the Health Sciences campus should consult with the Graduate School at the Health Sciences Campus or the Marcella Niehoff School of Nursing for travel-related funding programs.
+Students may apply for up to $750 (per academic year – with academic year ending on the final day of last summer term) in travel costs associated with presenting at a conference.
+Please note that travel awards are only available to current students whose programs are housed on the Lakeshore Campus and Water Tower Campus.
+Students enrolled in graduate programs at the Health Sciences campus should consult with the Graduate School at the Health Sciences Division or the Marcella Niehoff School of Nursing for travel-related funding programs.
 Students whose conferences fall after their thesis/dissertation defense date (for programs with a thesis/dissertation requirement) or after their final course (for those programs without a thesis/dissertation) are not eligible to apply for travel funding.

 Graduate School students who are approved in advance for a Research Funding Request may receive reimbursement of up to $500 for expenses related to the research and preparation of a dissertation, thesis, or major research paper if applicable.
 The Graduate School will only grant one research funding award per student, and reimbursement for the funds must be claimed within the same academic year.
 To apply, please submit a Research Funding Request Form.